Your IP:Unknown

 Baiting attacks

-This social engineering attack uses bait to persuade you to do something that allows the hacker to infect your computer with malware.
-Many social engineers use USBs as bait, leaving them in offices or parking lots with labels like ‘Executives’ Salaries 2019 Q4’.
+A baiting attack is a social engineering attack that uses bait to persuade you to do something that allows the hacker to infect your computer with malware.
+Many social engineers use USBs as bait, leaving them in offices or parking lots with labels like “Executives' Salaries 2019 Q4.”

 People who find them are tempted by curiosity and insert them into a computer.
 The virus hidden within quickly spreads to their device.
-However, the use of USBs is decreasing, so baiting is now mainly used on P2P websites.
+However, the use of USBs is decreasing, so baiting attacks are now mainly used on P2P websites (such as file sharing pages or cryptocurrency websites).

-Social engineers create false mirroring sites, and while someone might think they are downloading a movie, they’ll actually be downloading malware.
-You’re always at risk downloading any files from an untrusted source, but to avoid being hacked, you can take precautions.
+Threat actors exploit P2P websites for baiting by creating false mirroring sites.
+If someone stumbles upon such a website while looking to download a movie, they'll likely be downloading malware.
+You're always at risk downloading any files from an untrusted source, but to avoid being hacked, you can take precautions.
 Always double check the type of file you are getting, and make sure your antivirus is up to date.

 Here are two quick tips to avoid being baited:

-2. Stick to websites and retailers you know and trust: always research companies before you buy from them.
-Check their website and its URL for spelling mistakes and whether or not they’re a registered company.
-Always be aware of what you’re typing in because even one mistake can make you a victim of a typosquatting attack.
+• Stick to websites and retailers you know and trust: Always research companies before you buy from them.
+Check their website and URL for spelling mistakes and whether or not they're a registered company.
+Always be aware of what you're typing in because even one mistake can make you a victim of a typosquatting attack.
 You can also read customer reviews published by unbiased reviewing companies.

 Quid pro quo

 A quid pro quo attack happens when a scammer offers you a service in exchange for your personal information.
-A few years ago, quid pro quo attacks consisted of emails telling you that a Nigerian Prince has died and you inherited all his money.
+A few years ago, quid pro quo attacks consisted of emails such as the Nigerian Prince scam where targets would find out that a Nigerian prince has died and you inherited all his money.
 All you needed to do was provide them with your bank details or send them a small “handling fee” so they could transfer you the money.

 The most common quid pro quo attacks happen when hackers pretend to be IT support specialists.
 The victim usually has a minor problem with a device, or it needs a software update, so they don't question the caller.
 The impersonator tells them that they need to access their computer to fix the problem.
 Once they gain access, they install malicious software or steal other sensitive information.